p4535992/foundryvtt-better-rolltables/README.md

 A special ty to the original authors [Ultrakorne#6240](https://ultrakorne.github.io/discord) and [DanielBöttner](https://github.com/DanielBoettner).

+## NOTE FOR FOUNDRYVTT VERSION 11

+With FoundryVTT version 11 there are many UX/UI changes for rollable tables coming so maybe you don't want this module enabled right away.
+DO NOT INSTALL ON 11 UNTIL I SAY SO.

 ## NOTE: This module is under maintenance, I have no plans to update or add features.
 However, I will try to fix any bugs as possible.
 Any contribution is welcome.

 ### Intro video